Govt extends suspension of fresh proceedings under insolvency law by another 3 months | Business

 Govt extends suspension of fresh proceedings under insolvency law by another 3 months

-The government has again extended the suspension of fresh proceedings under the insolvency law by three more months amid the disruptions caused by the coronavirus pandemic.
+The government has again extended the suspension of fresh proceedings under the insolvency law by three more months till March 24 next year amid the disruptions caused by the coronavirus pandemic.
 A notification for a three-month extension of the suspension, which was to end on December 24, was issued by the corporate affairs ministry on Tuesday.

 The three-month period would be from December 25.
 An ordinance was promulgated in June this year for suspension of fresh insolvency proceedings and the same came into force retrospectively from March 25 -- the day when the nationwide lockdown to curb spreading of coronavirus infections had come into effect.